-But we have to stay true to ourselves, and that means comedies of reason and compassion.
+This is Theater Wit and that means comedies of reason and compassion.
 Plays that can surprise us into looking from new perspectives rather than agitprop to reinforce our mental biases.
-Our 2017/18 season offers three such vantages: the personal story of how a city became a sanctuary, a comedy of ponies and normalization, and a whirling examination of media culture and sexual politics.
+Our 2017/18 season offers a parade of vantages: a comedy about marriage's subtle exclusions, the personal story of how a city became a sanctuary, a comedy of ponies and normalization, and a whirling examination of media culture and sexual politics.

 - Jeremy Wechsler, Artistic Director